-- The International Ecosystem Survey in the Nordic Seas (IESNS) in May.
-This survey covers the entire stock during its migration on the feeding grounds, the adults in the Norwegian Sea and adjacent waters ("Fleet 5") and the juveniles in the Barents Sea ("Fleet 4"). - 2) The Norwegian acoustic survey on the spawning grounds in February ("Fleet 1").
+The International Ecosystem Survey in the Nordic Seas (IESNS) in May.
+This survey covers the entire stock during its migration on the feeding grounds, the adults in the Norwegian Sea and adjacent waters ("Fleet 5") and the juveniles in the Barents Sea ("Fleet 4").
+The Norwegian acous tic survey on the spawning grounds in February ("Fleet 1")

-The cruise reports from the IESNS and spawning survey in 2020 are available as working documents to this report.
-The spawning survey and IESNS in the Norwegian Sea were carried out successfully in 2020, however, the Barents Sea part of IESNS ("Fleet 4") was not carried out in 2020 due to technical issues with the Russian vessel.
+The cruise reports from the IESNS (WD14) and spawning survey (WD08) in 2021 are available as working documents to this report.
+The spawning survey and IESNS in the Norwegian Sea and Barents Sea were both carried out successfully in 2021.

 The abundance estimates from "Fleet 1" are shown in Table 4.4.7.1 and Figure 4.4.7.2; from "Fleet 4" in Table 4.4.7.2 and Figure 4.4.7.1 and "Fleet 5" in Table 4.4.7.3 and Figure 4.4.7.1.
 In 2020 it was decided to use the bootstrap mean values as point estimates of abundance instead of the baseline estimates.
 This applies to the years were the software Stox is used to estimate abundance.
-Variance estimates from the bootstrap runs are already being used in the assessment, thus it is more logical to also use point estimates from the bootstrap.
+Variance estimates from the bootstrap runs were already being used in the assessment, thus it is more logical to also use point estimates from the bootstrap.
 A comparison using point estimates for both bootstrap and baseline was made, and the effect on the assessment was negligible.